astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

 This method is called to handle the message of the user clicking the Exit command on the File menu.
-This method saves the projectFileRenamerConfiguration and then closes this window.
+This method saves the configuration and then closes this window.
 Since this window is the main window of the application, closing this window ends the lifecycle of the application.